foliant-docs/foliantcontrib.test_framework/README.md

 #### Helper Functions For Input And Expected Mappings

-It's ok to keep contents of test files in strings right inside your test modules, but when these strings grow big it's more convenient to keep them in separate files. `preprocessor` module exports two functions which help you managing those:
+It's ok to keep contents of test files in strings right inside your test modules, but when these strings grow big it's more convenient to keep them in separate files. `preprocessor` module exports two functions which help you manage those:

 **unpack_file_dict**